Free cookie consent management tool by TermsFeed Generator

 Two problems are hardest: delivering the first frame in under 300ms when content starts with zero edge cache presence, and personalizing recommendations for new users with zero watch history where 40% churn with generic feeds.
 Get CDN cold start wrong, and every new video’s initial viewers abandon.
 Get ML cold start wrong, and nearly half of new users never return.

-At 3M DAU producing 60M daily views from 50K creator uploads, the system must meet social video-level performance expectations while allocating 45% of revenue to creators ($1.35M/mo) and staying under $0.20 per user for infrastructure.
-The constraints are real.
-The stakes are survival.
+At 3M DAU producing 60M daily views from 7K daily creator uploads, the system must meet social video-level performance expectations while allocating 45% of revenue to creators ($1.35M/mo) and staying under $0.20 per user per month for infrastructure.